mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 - Have weak gravity
 - Have a trace atmosphere

 The key importance for planetoids, as far as Traveller is concerned, is their suitability as a stellar habitat.
 Given the right Tech Level (8+), money and resources, planetoids can be rendered habitable simply by hollowing-out the inside, installing atmosphere generators or sealed life support systems akin to those found on starships, and then either installing gravitic generators or increasing the planetoid’s spin artificially (with surface-mounted thrusters, say) to impart gravity.
-A body the size of Ceres, with a diameter of 950 kilometres, could, if rendered habitable in this way, support a population of several millions in relative comfort.
+A body the size of Ceres, with a diameter of 950 kilometers, could, if rendered habitable in this way, support a population of several millions in relative comfort.

 ## STAKING THE CLAIM

 Once a body with an appreciable yield has been identified, Belters need to stake a claim.
 Only registered Belters are allowed to do this; claims from unregistered prospectors are generally unrecognized by the belt’s governing secretariat.

 The most common way to stake a claim is to plant a Claim Beacon either on the body’s surface or place it in orbit around the body.
-Claim Beacons are typically half a metre in diameter and emit a constant sensor signal that transmits the identity of the claimant, his registration number, the date of the claim and any other pertinent information the claimant needs or wishes to communicate.
+Claim Beacons are typically half a meter in diameter and emit a constant sensor signal that transmits the identity of the claimant, his registration number, the date of the claim and any other pertinent information the claimant needs or wishes to communicate.
 The deliberate destruction or removal of an existing Claim Beacon is a Cr 1 Million fine and the revocation of the prospecting licence.
 It is up to every prospector to ensure a Claim Beacon is in position; without one, the body can be legally claimed by any other prospector who happens upon it.

 To counter claim jumping by individuals removing beacons, placing their own and then using faster craft to register their claim, most Claim Beacons will send a signal direct to the relevant authorities, although this is not always the case in some systems.
 The use of broadcasting Claim Beacons and other methods to prevent tampering has led to claim jumping becoming very rare in most systems.